Vauxhall Crossland SUV - MPG, running costs & CO2

 Low weight and modern engines mean the Vauxhall Crossland will be cheap to run

 The whole point of an SUV crossover like the Vauxhall Crossland is to offer affordable motoring with strong practicality and a good view out – and the car fulfils this brief well.
 While some of its engines are more efficient than others, as long as you avoid the gutless entry-level petrol, there are no poor choices in the range.

 Vauxhall Crossland MPG & CO2

 It used to be true that the more power an engine had, the more fuel it would use.
-That’s largely still the case, but the recent glut of small, three-cylinder turbocharged petrol engines manufacturers are fitting to their cars has upended that trend, often offering greater power and efficiency than the larger, less powerful engines that they either replace or offer an alternative to.
+That’s largely still the case, but the recent glut of small, three-cylinder turbocharged petrol engines that manufacturers have fitted to their cars has upended that trend.
+These engines offer greater power and efficiency than the larger, less powerful engines that they either replace or provide an alternative to.

-Take the basic 1.2-litre petrol engine, which marks the entry point to the Crossland range.
-This produces 82bhp and has four cylinders but can only muster up to 47.9mpg.
+Take the basic 1.2-litre petrol engine which marks the Crossland range’s entry point.
+It produces 82bhp and has four cylinders but can only muster up to 48.7mpg.

 Upgrade to the three-cylinder 1.2-litre turbocharged petrol, and you’ll be getting a far more modern engine that offers greater power and the same running costs.
-The 108bhp version is capable of up to 48.7mpg and CO2 emissions of 131-134g/km.
-Upgrade to the 128bhp engine and it’s even more efficient, producing 49.5mpg with emissions of 130-132g/km.
+The 108bhp version is also capable of up to 48.7mpg and CO2 emissions of 131-138g/km.
+Upgrade to the 128bhp engine, and it’s even more efficient, returning up to 49.6mpg with emissions of 130-137g/km.
 If you’re in the market for a petrol Crossland and can afford the upgrade, those figures mean the turbocharged petrol 1.2-litre is the one to go for.

-Diesel is the answer if you cover long distances on a regular basis and the modern 1.5-litre engine comes into play here.
-This officially returns up to 61.4mpg when specified with 109bhp and 57.7mpg when ordered with 118bhp and an automatic gearbox.
+The 1.5-litre diesel engine is the answer if you cover long distances regularly.
+It officially returns up to 62.8mpg when specified with 109bhp and 57.7mpg when ordered with 118bhp and an automatic gearbox.
+However, the latter is currently unavailable on Vauxhall's website.

-Company-car drivers should choose the less powerful of these engines, as in this form the Crossland emits 120-123g/km of CO2, reducing its Benefit-in-Kind (BiK) rating.
+Company-car drivers should choose the less powerful of these engines.
+The entry-level Crossland emits 118-126g/km of CO2, reducing its Benefit-in-Kind (BiK) rating.

 Every Crossland in the range costs the standard rate each year in VED (road tax) from the second year onwards.